tweag/monad-bayes/docs/docs/probprog.md

 The challenge of inference is that most distributions that are of interest are not as simple as `sprinkler`.
 They could have continuous random variables, a huge number of them, or even a number of them that is itself random.
 They could involve a series of observations, interspersed with other sources of randomness.

 Designing a language in which you can specify arbitrarily complex (computable) distributions as probabilistic programs turns out to be a largely solved problem.
-The tools given about are sufficient for that.
+The tools given above are sufficient for that.

 The hard part is designing a language where you can specify how you want to do inference, because sophisticated, often approximate, inference methods are almost always necessary for the models involved in solving real world problems.